Frequently Asked Questions

 Platform (self-serve) is plan-based — a fixed monthly or annual fee that includes a defined seat count, audit quota, and instance limit.
 Costs are predictable regardless of how heavily the platform is used within plan limits.
 Monthly and annual billing are both available; annual billing includes 2 months free (you pay for 10 months, you get 12).

 Managed PHaaS is priced as an annual professional services engagement.
-The platform is included, but the pricing reflects the architect's time — not additional platform features.
+The platform is included, but the pricing reflects the advisor's time — not additional platform features.
 There is no "unlimited audits" or feature advantage over self-serve; the value is active expert involvement.
 Because the engagement requires upfront scoping, roadmap work, and ongoing delivery commitment, a 12-month minimum is required.

 Specific pricing for both tracks is shared during the demo conversation.
 Request a demo to get the details.